jeka-dev/jeka/README.md

 * Make sure the project is configured with a JDK8.
 * Run `dev.jeka.core.CoreBuild` class main method.
 This class is located in *jeka/def* folder, inside *dev.jeka.core* project.
 * This creates the full distrib in *dev.jeka.core/jeka/output/distrib* folder

+## How to Release ?

+Release is done automatically by Travis at each git push.
+If their is no tag on the current commit then it goes to a SNAPSHOT deploy on OSSRH.
+If there is a tag, it goes to a publish on Maven central.

+To realy deploy to Maven central, a manual action it still needed to [close/release repository](https://oss.sonatype.org).

+To create a tag conveniently, just execute `jeka git#tagRemote` from your console and answer to the prompt.